eltiocaballoloco/eltioaballoloco/README.md

 ### About 𝕰𝖑 𝕿𝖎𝖔

-Como estan mis chavalones??
+Cómo están mis chavalones??
 Así nos saludaba siempre el general 🍕🍅🇲🇽

 He embraces his locura because that’s where creativity and innovation merge, where ideas that seem strange at first turn into software breakthroughs.
 A masked Hacker, DevOps and Mazatlán lover.
 El Tío Caballo Loco is a character who commands both strange fascination and admiration, galloping through the depths of cyberspace on surreal software engineering challenges 🐎🐎